 How to Write a Children’s Book in 10 Simple Steps

 Every beloved children’s book started with one small idea—and a plan to shape it into something unforgettable.
-These nine steps will walk you through the process, from first draft to finished story.
+These nine steps will guide you through the process, from drafting to completing your story.

 1. Define Your Target Audience